poliana-santana/Timeclock-Plugin-Custom/readme.txt

 1. Upload 'aio-time-clock-lite' folder to the '/wp-content/plugins/' directory
 2. Activate 'AIO Time Clock Lite' from wp plugin lists in admin area
-3. Time Clock will appear in left hand menu.
+3. Time Clock menu option will appear in left hand menu.
 4. Visit the general settings to create and customize your time clock page.